seattle-beach/weatherbus-web/README.txt

 7. Run the integation tests
   1. Make sure weatherbus is running
   2. Change to the integration-tests directory and run rspec.
+  3. Or, to test against acceptance, run buildenv=acceptance rspec.